 3 – Declutter – How To Find Bed Bugs During The Day

 If you think you might have bedbugs, the first step is to declutter your room.
-This will give you a better chance of finding the bugs during the day when they are most active.
+This will give you a better chance of finding the bugs during the day when they are may not be as active.

 Start by stripping your bed and removing all the sheets, pillows, and blankets.
 Check the bed frame for any crevasses, as this is where a single female bed bug may decide to reside so that she can lay her eggs.